 Visual Arts, Music and Drama

 The creative arts are integrated throughout the curriculum and often tied to the themes the classes are currently exploring.
 The emphasis is on the process rather than the product in all cases.
 A variety of media are used to develop visual art techniques.
 Singing is an essential part of the music curriculum.
 We also use instruments of all kinds to explore rhythm and compose.
 In addition, listening to a variety of music is a regular activity.
 Drama, closely linked with oral language and literacy development, is intertwined throughout the day.
-It is a regular feature of Aistear time each day through imaginative play.
+It is a regular feature of Aistear time in the infant classroom each day through imaginative play.